juliakreger/esvacuum/README.md

 * destination **REQUIRED** This is the URL for the destination server.
 * size        *Default: 100* This is the chunk size for the operation.
 * verbose     *Default: false* Output progress.

+Note: Both source and destination support reading from an absolute (/path/to/file) or relative (./file|../file).
+Reading from a source file means any transformation features are unavailable.

 ### Via irb